96 Quite Bitter Beings: Reception and legacy

 "96 Quite Bitter Beings" has generally been praised by music critics and fans since its original release.
-In a review of Volume 1 for Slant Magazine, Aaron Scott proposed that the track showcases "CKY sounding their best", offering the following the description of the song: "the guitars stomp on your face, the drums alternately ride on the downbeat and hi-hat on the offbeat, while the vocals switch back and forth from matching the intensity of the riff to wooing us to sleep".
+In a review of Volume 1 for Slant Magazine, Aaron Scott proposed that the track showcases "CKY sounding their best", offering the following description of the song: "the guitars stomp on your face, the drums alternately ride on the downbeat and hi-hat on the offbeat, while the vocals switch back and forth from matching the intensity of the riff to wooing us to sleep".
 Similarly, AllMusic's Bret Love identified the track as one of the highlights of the album, crediting the rotation of the song's music video on MTV for the band's early mainstream success.

 The members of CKY themselves have also described "96 Quite Bitter Beings" as "one of the band's most popular tracks".
 According to set list aggregation website setlist.fm, it is the most popular song played at CKY concerts.
 The track also appeared on the 2001 video game Tony Hawk's Pro Skater 3, with British music magazine NME describing it as "so intrinsically linked to 1990s skate culture".
-The "Shopping Carts" stunt skit filmed by CKY, which was aired in the first episode of Jackass, had the song playing at the background.
+The "Shopping Carts" stunt skit filmed by the CKY crew, which was aired in the first episode of Jackass, had the song playing at the background.
 The main guitar riff of the song was sampled by rapper Bazaar Royale on the song "What's It All For?", released in 2003 on the Cradle 2 the Grave soundtrack.
 After his departure from CKY in 2011, Miller formed a new band called 96 Bitter Beings.

 The song was also featured in the soundtrack of the 2021 Netflix documentary Untold: Crimes & Penalties.